statamic/docs/content/collections/docs/antlers.md

 Let's just go through the list of valid "in between braces stuff" so you can  accomplish your goals and hopefully win a trophy of some kind. 🏆

 ```
-{{ "This is a single expression that renders this very text. nothing more and nothing oesseiuhdieuhd " }}
+{{ "This is a single expression that renders this very text.
+Nothing more and nothing less." }}

 {{# This statement fetches Entries and begins iterating through them #}}
 {{ collection:blog limit="5" }}